NOAA-ORR-ERD/adios_oil_database/README.md

 # Oil Database

-Place to mange the oil database project funded by BSEE.
+Place to manage the oil database project funded by BSEE.

 We may put code in here eventually, but meanwhile, it's a place to keep notes, todo items, etc.